linrunner/tlp-doc/settings/usb.rst

     USB_EXCLUDE_WWAN=0

-Exclude builtin WWAN devices from autosuspend mode:
+Exclude builtin WWAN devices from autosuspend:

 * 0 – do not exclude
 * 1 – exclude